 So if you activate a 3-day pass on a Saturday and you will get Saturday, Sunday, and Monday to use the pass.
 This is fine if you activate at 9:00 AM but if you activate at 5:00 PM then you have lost most of your day.
 Of course, the onus is on you to only activate early in the day.

 It is also consecutive days which we don’t like as much as non-consecutive days.
 You don’t get time off to relax and sit by the pool but must keep visiting attractions for the life of the card.
 We prefer having activity day interspersed with relaxing days like some passes offer.
 However, no Vegas passes offer this.

 There are few attractions missing from the line up in Our Opinion.
 The fantastic Mob Museum, and The Bodies Exhibits.
 These are quality and fun attractions that are on most other passes and it’s a shame they are missing.
 There is still tons to see and do but we do think these are a missed

 The Las Vegas Pass is a real heavyweight on the Vegas Pass Scene.
 It combines so A+ Shows with great tours and some really good attractions.
 You are going to need to be interested in the High-End attractions to get value from the very high Purchase price.

 While it is expensive the attractions shows and tours are also very high end and very expensive as well so if you are looking for that all singing all dancing tour the Las Vegas Pass could be right up your street.

 We do advise hunting out sales and Promo codes however as if you can find 10-20% off that eye-watering Price becomes a lot more swallow-able and the Value goes through the roof!

 Have Your Say

 Have you tried the Las Vegas Pass?
 Did you think you got good value?
 What did you like about it and what did you find disappointing?
-Let us know your feedback as the pass is new we have not had a chance to use it in person (YET, The Trip is booked) So your real world feedback would be great.
+Let us know your feedback as the pass is quite new we have not had a chance to use it in person (YET, The Trip is booked) So your real-world feedback would be great.